 - You may need to break the habit if your little one wakes repeatedly to snack on the breast throughout the night

 Find out more about the top 5 sleep problems for babies 6 – 12 months old.

-No night feeds are needed before 6am for your toddler.
+Night feeds are not needed before 6am.
 If your toddler feeds at night, they are likely to be a fussy solids eater during the day.
-It is time to explain that they don’t need milk or you can say: “The Kitchen is Closed”.
+It is time to explain that they don’t need milk or you can say: “The kitchen is closed.”
 Keep the reason concrete and consistent.

-Is your little one ready for solids?
+Is your baby ready for solids?
 Sign up for Meg Faure’s online Weaning Course and wean your baby successfully with sense.